Are Fish Oil, Salmon Oil, Cod Liver Oil & Krill Oil the Same?

 Is Sea-Farmed Salmon Better than Wild Salmon?

-Sea-farmed salmon usually contains more pro-inflammatory omega-6s (4) and saturated fats than wild salmon (5).
-Depending on the type of salmon and the feed it received, the EPA/DHA content is relatively low, typically ranging from 8 to 16%.
+Sea-farmed salmon usually contains more pro-inflammatory omega-6s [4] and saturated fats than wild salmon [5].
+Depending on the type of salmon and the feed it received, the EPA/DHA content is relatively low, typically ranging from 8 – 16%.
 To get a clinical dose of 3000 mg EPA/DHA, you would need to consume around 20 capsules per day.
-The high cost of salmon omega-3s is also a major drawback, especially when compared to regular fish oil capsules.
+The high cost of salmon oil is also a major drawback, especially when compared to regular fish oil capsules.

-On the plus side, sea-farmed salmon oil is often fresher than the wild version because the time it takes to harvest the fish and process the oil is shorter.
+On the plus side, sea-farmed salmon oil is often fresher than the wild version.
+That’s because the time it takes to harvest the fish and process the oil is shorter.

 If you happen to find a wild salmon supplement, the fatty acid balance will resemble cod liver oil – but still contains less omega-3.
-That said, wild salmon oil has often gone rancid not only because of the long transportation time, but also because the fish is often stained with blood (which accelerates the oxidation process).
+That said, wild salmon oil is prone to rancidity issues because of the long transportation time and because the fish is often stained with blood (which accelerates the oxidation process).

 SALMON OIL PROS